 If you are preparing your Silicon Valley to sell, you may have concerns about both time and money.
 You probably don’t want to spend a year getting ready, but you do want to make the appropriate changes which will bring a good return on investment.
 Some home owners don’t understand the connection between the home’s condition and ultimate sale price – their expectations may be a little off.

-Sometimes when I meet prospective clients who are thinking of selling their home, I hear immediately, “we only want to sell As Is“.
+Sometimes when I meet prospective clients who are thinking of selling their home, I hear immediately, “we only want to sell As Is” and “we don’t want to have to re-carpet, re-paint, etc.”.
 In the next breath, they tell me, “and we want top dollar for our house”.
 Those two are often mutually exclusive desires – that is, getting one usually means you won’t get the other.
 But not always, and I’ll show you how to increase the odds of doing both.